 In partnership with Under Armour, I am proud to share this heat map as a real-time and data-informed resource that tracks the return to youth sports.
-This map provides visibility into state-by-state and sport-specific trends across the U.S., and is accompanied by return-to-play resources and sentiments from thought leaders across the country.
+This map provides visibility into state-by-state and sport-specific trends across the United States and Canada, and is accompanied by tools and resources to help support a safe return to sports.
 I invite you to explore, follow and share!

-Week of July 6, 2020 findings include:
+Week August 3, 2020 findings include:

 Score calculated using registrations, invitations and events measured as a % relative to the same trailing 28 day period from 2019.